gauthambrahma/Operating-Systems/README.md

 # Operating-Systems
-Simulation of a low-level batch processing system Detailed description in source files
+Simulation of a low-level batch processing system.
+Detailed description in source files